emiarbol/galaxy_virologist_training/exercises/06_variant_calling_illumina.md

 ### VCF stats
 1. Search `bcftools stats` in the search toolbox.
 2. VCF/BCF Data: varscan vcf output.
-3. Choose a reference genome: use genome/reference from history.
-Select NC_009942.1.
 4. Click execute and wait.
 5. Click the :eye: icon and inspect the stats.